SioKCronin/website/content/ai_notes/swarm_intelligence/network_topology.md

 ### Star

-### Ring

-### Hierarchical

-This structure will feel familiar to what we explore in object orientd programming.
-Inheritance of information (or class methods, etc.) comes from a defined parent.
+Everything in a star network passes through the central hub, which repeats any signal it receives.
+All works well unless something happens to this central node.

 ### Bus

 While not necessarily our most efficient, perhaps we can think of the redundancy as being an asset.
+Each node is connected to a communication channel, the bus, with signals eminating from a communicating node in both directions along the bus.
+Similar to the star network, this works fine unless something happens to that central bus.

+### Hierarchical

+This structure will feel familiar to what we work with in object orientd programming - inheritance of information passes from parent to children, or from children to parents, but not between children or parents.